josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 # frontmatter goes here
 ---
 <script>
-  import SideNote from '$lib/components/SideNote.svelte'
+  import SpoilerAlert from '$lib/components/SpoilerAlert.svelte'
 </script>

 # Hey there

 **I'm a markdown page!**

-<SideNote>Markdown is rad!</SideNote>
+<SpoilerAlert>React is overrated.</SpoilerAlert>
 ```

-This example is a little bit contrived, but hopefully, it's easy to imagine the power of being able to drop arbitrary interactive Svelte components into post content anywhere you like!
+This example might be a little contrived, but hopefully it's easy to imagine the power of being able to drop arbitrary interactive Svelte components into post content anywhere you like!

 ## Setting up the blog